syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/data-label.md

 ## Format

-Data label for the Circular Chart 3D can be formatted using `format` property.
-You can use the global formatting options, such as 'n', 'p', and 'c'.
+The data label for the Circular Chart 3D can be formatted using the `format` property.
+You can utilize global formatting options, such as 'n', 'p', and 'c'.

 {% if page.publishingplatform == "typescript" %}